-4. The Council and its employees benefit if grievances are resolved informally and as quickly as possible.
-As soon as a problem arises, the employee should raise it with his/her manager to see if an informal solution is possible.
+7. The Council and its employees benefit if grievances are resolved informally and as quickly as possible.
+As soon as a problem arises, the employee should raise it with the chair of the Staffing Committee to see if an informal solution is possible.
 Both should try to resolve the matter at this stage.
-If the employee does not